dakanji/RefindPlus/README-Dev.md

 Some features:
 - Maintains feature and configuration parity with the base upstream version.
-- Provides protection against damage to Mac nvRAM when booting UEFI Windows.
+- Provides protection against damage to vulnerable Mac nvRAM by UEFI Windows boot.
-- Provides option to avoid boot failures and associated freezes on T2/TPM chipped units.
+- Provides mitigation against boot failures and related issues on T2/TPM chipped units.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
+- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
 - Extensive memory management improvements with associated speed and stability gains.
-- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
-- Provides improved support for languages that use unicode text.
+- Provides improved text display support for languages that require unicode text.
-- Identifies and automatically handles `Ventoy` instances.
+- Identifies and automatically handles `Ventoy` instances if present.
   - Rationalises binaries displayed.
-  - Displays an `os_ventoy` icon if present.
+  - Displays an `os_ventoy` icon if available.
 - Adds a debug (DBG) binary that provides extensive logging.
   - The release (REL) binary is an optimised build for day to day use.
 - Fixes inability to print to screen on some Macs.